Landscaping With Aloe

-Aloes are a semi tropical succulent plant native to Africa.
+Aloes are a semi-tropical succulent plant, native to Africa.

-Aloes also range in color form grey to pale blue, bright green and even striped patterns.
+Aloes also range in color form grey to pale blue, bright green, and even striped patterns.

-Because Aloes are succulent plants, they store a large amount of water within its leaves and root system, water should be given minimally during the winter months.
-Aloes are low maintenance landscaping plants but benefit from annual fertilizing.
-They are not particularly fast growing and will rarely need repotting.
-However, they can be propagated during repotting by carefully dividing the root ball.
-Some aloes will assist the process by producing off-sets that can be potted individually.
-It has been reported that aloes are so hardy and forgiving that even after being uprooted and tossed aside for some time they are easily regenerated back to thriving in a very shot time.
+Because Aloes are succulent plants, they store a large amount of water within its leaves and root system, so water should be given minimally during the winter months.
+Aloes are low maintenance landscaping plants but do benefit from annual fertilizing.
+They are not particularly fast growing, and will rarely need re-potting.
+However, they can be propagated during re-potting by carefully dividing the root ball.
+Some Aloes will assist the process by producing off-sets that can be potted individually.
+It has been reported that Aloes are so hardy and forgiving that even after being uprooted and tossed aside for some time, they are easily regenerated back to thriving in a very short time.
 They also have a long lifespan, up to 25 years!

 Aloe species have been used throughout history as a traditional herbal medicine.

-The gel can sooth minor burns almost immediately and help with skin conditions like eczema and ringworm.
+The Aloe gel can sooth minor burns almost immediately and help with skin conditions like eczema and ringworm.

 Aloe Vera is reported to have antiseptic properties and a great item to have in any first aid kit!
 The juice is also used internally to help relieve digestive discomforts.
 The yellow sap of the aloe plant has also been used as a laxative ingredient.
 Not only do Aloe Vera provide a wide range of helpful healing uses it is a wonderful addition to your yard or Xeriscape.
-All aloes are great options for desert landscaping.
+All Aloes are great options for desert landscaping.
 Of the 500 species, very few of them are commonly found in cultivation.
-However, Envirogreen Landscaping has plenty to choose from and can assist you in choosing the best ones for you!
+However, Envirogreen has plenty to choose from, and can assist you in choosing the best ones for you!

-Aloes are a perfect addition to any landscape design and can add dynamic shapes and interesting patterns.
+Aloes are a perfect addition to any landscape design, and can add dynamic shapes and interesting patterns.